AlexRuzin/Helios/README.md

                         &process_info);
 ```

 nTM running on Vista+ calls `CreateProcessWithLogon(...)`, which is a more flexible
 function but does the same thing.

-## WMI & TFTP
+## WMI and TFTP

 When the husk process recieves a GO from nTM to begin infection, it reads a registry
-key (specified in n0day.core.dll main.h) which contains an IP address of the remote machine.
+key (specified in `n0day.core.dll` `main.h`) which contains an IP address of the remote machine.

 The husk follows this procedure: